JoshWilkins2013/JupyterNotebooks/README.md

 Given a stepped input, the output at the 'hold' regions (transient responses) are captured.
 The script returns two csv files; The averaged results and the transient responses.

+## Alternative Phase Noise Measurement System

+An alternative approach to measuring phase noise.
+Used when the noise floor of your instruments are higher than the device you are trying to measure.

+## Temperature Dependency

+Approximating the temperature dependency of a synthesizer.
+Characterized the bandpass filter within the synthesizer since it was expected to have the greatest contribution to the synthesizer's temperature dependency.